The Excursions of Mr. Brouček to the Moon and to the 15th Century: Speech and language

 It is well known that Janáček's music was greatly influenced by the nature and sounds of Czech speech and language.
 One may begin to clearly recognize this influence as it appears in the relationship between the musical motif and Czech words.
 For example, when a word in Czech changes tense, it often changes the sound of the vowel in that word, paralleling Janáček's contour alteration of a short motif.
 Also, in Czech, the first syllable of a word is stressed, allowing distinction of each word by the beginning sound.
-The avoidance of ending a motif on the downbeat could be seen as analogous Czech speech avoiding stress on any syllable other than the first.
+The avoidance of ending a motif on the downbeat could be seen as analogous to the fact that Czech speech avoids stress on any syllable other than the first.
 Third, the final syllable of a Czech word is to receive full value without changing the pitch or weakening the sound.
 This closely relates to Janáček's idea of maintaining a single dynamic in his motifs.
 Janáček also had a strong interest in the melody of speech (see quote above): intonation, stress, length, and pitch.